ebagdasa/propaganda_as_a_service/README.md

 into its
 own embedding space and perform meta-task loss computation.
-We modify the [Seq2Seq Trainer](src/transformers/trainer_seq2seq.py) to use Backdoor Trainer and various arguments to
+We modify the [Seq2Seq Trainer](src/transformers/trainer_seq2seq.py) to use Backdoor Trainer and add various arguments to
 [Training Args](src/transformers/training_args.py) and debugging to [Trainer](src/transformers/trainer.py).
 Apart from it